JoseMelvin-Calleja/Group-4-Project-1/README.md

   * Correlations of Days to Pending vs Number of New Properties per City
   * Statistical Analysis of Unemployment Rates vs Home Values and Sales

+# Conclusion
+  * After conducting a comprehensive analysis of the relevant data on the housing market state in each city, it is clear that several factors are impacting the Philadelphia market.
+The most significant factor is the aftermath of the COVID-19 pandemic, which has led to an overheated housing market with homes selling at significantly higher prices than the average.
+Additionally, Philadelphia has consistently had higher unemployment rates and lower education levels per citizen comapred to the other cities.
+These factors may correlate with a lower median income rate, which in turn can lead to fewer home sales.
+In conclusion, it may be smart for real estate developers or home buyers interested in purchasing property in the Philadelphia area to consider waiting for a few years until the overheated housing market cools off.

 #### References
 1. American Housing Survey
 2. Zillow Housing Data